dfinity/portal/docs/developer-docs/quickstart/hello20mins.md

 ### Important note about cycles

-In order to run on-chain, IC dapps require cycles to pay for compute and storage.
+In order to run on-chain,ICdapps require cycles to pay for compute and storage.
 This means that the developer needs to acquire cycles and fill their canister with them.
 Cycles can be converted from ICP token.